tomasfarias/airflow-dbt-python/README.md

 ## Requirements

 airflow-dbt-python requires the latest major version of [`dbt-core`](https://pypi.org/project/dbt-core/) which at the time of writing is version 1.
-Since `dbt-core` follows [semantic versioning](https://semver.org/), we do not impose any restrictions on the minor and patch versions, but do keep in mind that the latest `dbt-core` features incorporated as minor releases may not yet be supported.
+Support for latest dbt features are incorporated shortly after they are released.

 To line up with `dbt-core`, airflow-dbt-python supports Python 3.7, 3.8, 3.9, and 3.10.
 However, due to installation conflicts, we only test Python 3.10 with `apache-airflow>=2.2`.

-Due to the dependency conflict, airflow-dbt-python **does not include Airflow as a dependency**.
+Due to dependency conflicts between `dbt-core` and certain versions of `apache-airflow`, airflow-dbt-python **does not require Airflow as a dependency**.
 We expect airflow-dbt-python to be installed into an environment with Airflow already in it.
 For more detailed instructions see the [docs](https://tomasfarias.github.io/airflow-dbt-python/getting_started.html).

 ## From PyPI: